 The discrete clamping computations are performed in the light's view.
 Each slice is rendered in back-to-front order using a pair of clipping planes.
-We check each shadow caster against the slice to determine if there are objects in this region of its shadow volume.
-We project the shadow caster to the slicing plane below the slice.
-With the depth test set to GREATER, we use an occlusion query to determine if objects lie in front of the projected shadow caster.
+We test each shadow caster against a given slice with an occlusion query.
+We set depth test to GREATER and project the shadow caster onto the bottom plane of the slice.
+If the occlusion query indicates that no pixels passed the depth test, then the shadow volume interval corresponding to the slice is empty.

-Projecting the shadow caster into a plane does not change its shape in the light view, only the depth of the pixels rasterized.
+Projecting a shadow caster onto a plane does not change its shape in the light view, only the depth of the pixels rasterized.
 The projection is accomplished with a simple transformation matrix.
 A plane p is represented in homogeneous 4D coordinates as $\mathbf{p} = (a \ b \ c \ d)$ with vector components corresponding to the coefficients of the plane equation: